Free .pdf from the National Academies Press:

 Thus, every time you turn on a 70 Watt light bulb, that bulb uses 70 Joules of electrical energy to give you

-the light that it does for every second that the lightbulb is on.
-In other words, for every second that the lightbulb is on, you
+the light that it does for each and every second that the lightbulb is on.
+Or instead of turning on the lightbulb, you could have

 Consider an average's night's worth of electrical energy convertion for the 70 Watt light bulb.
 I use the